-Disappointment: the lantern body is shorter, and does not mask the bottom of the light guide.
-Therefore, almost all light passes under the lantern!
+Disappointment: the tail lamp body is shorter, and does not mask the bottom of the light guide.
+Therefore, almost all light passes under the lamp!
 And, due to the poor design of the guide (no 45° return at the end), the little light arriving at the end cannot practically be seen.

 The question arose whether to retain the original circuit or not; very discreet, it allows running empty or loaded: it remains invisible.
 At the price of the suppression of the coupling, which prevents manoeuvring the wagon.
 But, as we saw before, I added an anti-blinking circuit to the wagon, hidden by a load.
 So, there was no longer question of running empty!